Brand Names: Ziac

 What are the possible side effects of hydrochlorothiazide and bisoprolol (Ziac)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-- fast, slow, or uneven heartbeat;
+- fast, slow, or uneven heartbeats;

-- upper stomach pain, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).
+- liver problems--nausea, upper stomach pain, itching, tired feeling, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);

-Less serious side effects may include:
+Common side effects may include:

 - dizziness, spinning sensation;

-- cough, runny nose;
+- cough, runny nose; or